Drinkdriving.org - Sentencing, information and forums - the webs number one drink driving resource

 Disadvantages:

-• Machines that adopt IR technology are larger in size and are not suitable for portable handheld operation.
+• Breath testing machines that adopt IR technology are larger in size and are not suitable for portable hand-held operation.

-Many evidential desktop analysers are dual sensor systems.
+Many evidential desktop breath testing machines use dual sensor systems.
 Adopting both infrared and electrochemical sensors (EC/IR).
-This way two independent measurements are taken from the same sample of air ensuring that all readings are 100% accurate
+This way two independent measurements are taken from the same sample of air ensuring that all readings produced are 100% accurate

 Semiconductor Breathalysers

 The surface effect by which they operate is dependant on the atmosphere.
-There sensitivity to alcohol can vary depending on the climate and altitude when the test is carried out.
+Their sensitivity to alcohol can vary depending on the climate and altitude of where the breath test is carried out.

 Advantages:

-• Available in convenience stores and mail order catalogues
+• Readily available in convenience stores and mail order catalogues

 Disadvantages: